hady-asaker/design-patterns-practice/Behavioral/Task_12/README.md

 # Task 12

-Memento for Document Editing
+Weather Station

-In this task, you will implement the Memento pattern for a document editing application.
-The Memento pattern will allow the user to save and restore different versions of a document, enabling version control and history tracking.
+In this task, you will implement the Observer pattern for a weather station application.
+The weather station will have multiple observers that display different aspects of the weather, such as temperature, humidity, and pressure.

 ## Steps

-1-Create a Document class:
+1-Define the Subject interface:

+* Create a Subject interface that declares methods for registering, removing, and notifying observers.

+2-Implement the WeatherStation class:

-* Implement a Document class that represents a document in the editing application.
+* Create a WeatherStation class that implements the Subject interface.
-* This class should have methods for modifying the content of the document and saving its current state.
+* This class will keep track of the weather data and notify the observers whenever there is a change in the weather.

-2-Implement the Memento class:

-* Create a Memento class that serves as a snapshot of the document state.
-* It should store the content and any other necessary information to restore the state.

-3-Create a History class:
+3-Define the Observer interface:

-* Implement a History class that acts as a caretaker for the document mementos.
+* Create an Observer interface that declares a method for updating the observer with the latest weather data.
-* It should have methods for saving a memento, retrieving a memento, and managing multiple mementos for version control and history tracking.

-4-Integrate the Memento with the Document class:
+4-Implement the WeatherDisplay classes:

+* Create concrete classes that implement the Observer interface.
+* Each class will represent a different weather display, such as TemperatureDisplay, HumidityDisplay, and PressureDisplay.
+* These classes will be responsible for displaying the weather data they are interested in.

+5-Register observers:

-* Modify the Document class to store and manage mementos.
+* In the WeatherStation class, provide methods for observers to register and unregister themselves.
-* Implement methods to save the current state as a memento, retrieve a memento to restore a previous version, and update the document content accordingly.

-5-Test the document editing:

-* Create an instance of the Document class and perform various editing operations.
-Save multiple mementos at different points to create a version history.
-* Test the ability to restore previous versions using the mementos and track the changes made to the document.
+6-Notify observers:

+* Whenever there is a change in the weather data, notify all registered observers by invoking their update methods.
+* The observers will then fetch the latest weather data from the WeatherStation and update their displays accordingly.